ehuangc/repare/README.md

   - **id2** *(required)*: ID of individual 2.
   - **degree** *(required)*: Degree of (inferred) kinship relation between individual 1 and individual 2.
 Must be "1", "2", or "3".
 Higher-degree relatives are considered unrelated.
   - **constraints** *(optional)*: Semicolon-delimited list of possible configurations of kinship relation.
 For example, a parental 1st-degree relation can be constrained with "parent-child;child-parent".
 Many kinship inference methods will classify 1st-degree relation types, which can be used as relation constraints.
+  - **force_constraints** *(optional)*: Whether the corresponding constraint should be forced.
+If False, breaking the constraint counts as one inconsistency.
+If True, the constraint must be followed.
+Defaults to "False".
 </details></blockquote>

 **Output** (-o) (*optional*): Path to directory for saving repare outputs.
 Defaults to the current working directory.